Quantum engineering: History

 From 2010 onwards, multiple governments have established programmes to explore quantum technologies, such as the UK National Quantum Technologies Programme, which created four quantum 'hubs'.
 These hubs are found at the Centre for Quantum Technologies in Singapore, and QuTech, a Dutch center to develop a topological quantum computer.
 In 2016, the European Union introduced the Quantum Technology Flagship, a €1 Billion, 10-year-long megaproject, similar in size to earlier European Future and Emerging Technologies Flagship projects.

 In December 2018, the United States passed the National Quantum Initiative Act, which provides a US$1 billion annual budget for quantum research.
 China is building the world's largest quantum research facility with a planned investment of 76 billion Yuan (approx. €10 Billion).
 Indian government has also invested 8000 crore Rupees (approx. US$1.02 Billion) over 5-years to boost quantum technologies under its National Quantum Mission.

 In the private sector, large companies have made multiple investments in quantum technologies.
-Organizations such as Google, D-wave systems, and University of California Santa Barbara have formed partnerships and investments to develop quantum technology.
+Organizations such as Google, D-wave systems, and University of California Santa Barbara have formed partnerships.

 Applications

 Secure communications

 Quantum secure communication is a method that is hypothesised to be 'quantum safe' in the advent of quantum computing systems utilizing Shor's algorithm to break current cryptography systems.
 This is done through a number of techniques such as quantum key distribution (QKD), the use of a quantum random number generator, quantum dense coding, and quantum teleportation.
 Quantum key distribution (QKD), is a method of transmitting information using entangled light in a way that makes any interception of the transmission obvious to the user.
 A quantum random number generator can be used, which is capable of producing truly random numbers unlike non-quantum algorithms that imitate randomness.
 A technique called quantum dense coding can also be used where one qubit is used in place of two classic computer bits.
 This enhances channel capacity through entanglement.
-It is important to note that a qubit is unable to be copied.
+A qubit is unable to be copied.
 Quantum computing uses a basic unit of information called a qubit in place of a classical computer bit.
 Qubits are two-level quantum systems that can be denoted as having the value of 1, 0, or any superposition of these states.
 A qubit is unable to be copied due to the observer effect where measuring the properties of the quantum system causes the system to change.
 Quantum teleportation is another technique used where the quantum state of a qubit is teleported long distance without the particle itself being sent directly.